Splish Splash (song): Production

+Chart performance

 Other versions

 British comedian Charlie Drake scored a top ten hit with a comedy version of the song in 1958, produced by future Beatles producer George Martin on the Parlophone label.
 The song was remade in 1979 by Barbra Streisand for her album Wet.
 It features new lyrics by Streisand and backing vocals from Toto lead singer Bobby Kimball and Chicago keyboardist Bill Champlin.
 A short extract from the song also appears in the video for the 1812 Overture featuring Charlie Drake playing both the conductor and all the musicians.

 A Brazilian Portuguese version of the song was recorded in 1963 by Roberto Carlos.

 On 1965, Quebecois group César et les Romains broadcast a French cover of the song on television, over the network Télé-Métropole.

+In 1975, Loggins and Messina recorded the song for their cover album So Fine (Loggins and Messina album).

 In 1976, Barry Williams, Maureen McCormick, Donny Osmond and Marie Osmond performed the song on The Brady Bunch Variety Hour.

-Sky diver Andre Tayir performs this song on the Kidsongs Kids’ 1990 video: Ride the Roller Coaster.
+In 1979, German singer Frank Zander performed the song on the album Zander's Zorn.

-In 1990, Joanie Bartels covered the song, releasing it as the only single from the album Bathtime Magic.
-It also appears on the compilation album The Stars of Discovery Music and in the 1994 video The Rainy Day Adventure.
+In 1987, Joanie Bartels covered the song on her album, Bathtime Magic; it also appears on the compilation album The Stars of Discovery Music and in the 1994 movie, The Rainy Day Adventure.

+In 1989, some former Kidsongs Kids and Andre Tayir perform this song in the Kidsongs video, Ride the Roller Coaster.

+A reggae remix was done on the 1994 pop album, Nickelodeon's Peanut Butter Jam: 10 Nutty Novelty Hits.

+A children's version of this song was performed by "Elmo and Friends" on the Sesame Street album Splish Splash: Bath Time Fun released in 1995.

+In 2002, Cat Brantley from Buckhead sang a parody called "My Imagination" on Lollipoprock.

 Kevin Spacey performs the song in the Bobby Darin biopic Beyond the Sea (2004).

 In both the English and German versions of Animals United (2010), Billy the Meerkat sings this song while taking a shower, but it's cut off by Toto the Chimpanzee.

+Ann-Margret covered the song on her 2023 album, Born to Be Wild.